Keeping my money safe from myself? Hmm… I’m not stealing my money, am I?

 So much so, it’s become a huge part of my life in every aspect.

-If you are a victim of consumerism and have a difficulty of controlling your spending habits, I thoroughly recommend you give a bare-bones budget a try.
+If you are a victim of consumerism and have difficulty controlling your spending habits, I thoroughly recommend you give a bare-bones budget a try.

 You Might Also Enjoy…